Bill Hayes (actor): Career

 On Days of Our Lives, Hayes was introduced as a convict who was also a lounge singer.
 The character of Doug returned in 1986 and 1987 as well as 1993 and 1996.
 Later, he was on the show from 1999 onwards.
 His character was killed off in the spring of 2004 by Dr. Marlena Evans.
 In an elaborate plot hatched by head writer James E. Reilly, Doug turned up alive on a tropical island and went home to his wife.

 In 2017, World by the Tail, a documentary about Bill Hayes's life, was released online.
 On June 27, 2017, while present in the show's audience, Hayes was featured in an impromptu interview on a web special for The Tonight Show Starring Jimmy Fallon; in his heyday, he had been a guest on the Johnny Carson-hosted version of the show.

 Personal life and death

-Hayes graduated from DePaul University with majors in music and English and became a member of Lambda Chi Alpha.
+Hayes graduated from DePauw University with majors in music and English and became a member of Lambda Chi Alpha.
 Hayes earned a master's degree in music from Northwestern University and a Ph.D. in education from West Virginia University.